chiffa/BioFlow/dev_log.rst

 Current refactoring:
 --------------------

+Pull all instances of neo4j usage
+    - mapping of names to nodes
+    - iteration through nodes
+    - parameters retrieval
+    - edge parameters retrieval
+=> the goals are to cut the layers of abstraction that will no more be needed after bulbflow deletion

+Usages so far:
+    - Importers
+    - retrieval of Uniprot nodes => mostly to be able to perform a get fromm, an id
+    - retrieving the GO nodes
+    - generators in the location index lookups
+    - generator when getting all the uniprot nodes
+    - massive usage in the db_io_routines

+=> Javascriptify wrapper around the dictionary of node properties?
+=> add a "with" statement

 We are using Interactome Interface for 5 independent reasons:
     - build the laplacian matrix
     - store the laplacian matrix